canonical/alertmanager-configurer-k8s-operator/README.md

 Alertmanager Configurer setup, each alert is first routed on the tenancy label, and then the routing tree is distinct for each tenant.

-Alertmanager Configurer requires initial `/etc/alertmanager/alertmanager.yml` config file to work properly.
-The `alertmanager-configurer` charm will use the config passed from the `alertmanager-k8s` charm upon relating one to another.
-If none is provided, `alertmanager-configurer` will use its own default values.

 ### Examples:

 Get tenants: